vectorstack-ai/vectorstackai-python/docs/embeddings/quickstart.md

 !!!
 Note "Code for this quickstart"
-    You can find and run the code for this quickstart in [Colab Notebook](https://colab.research.google.com/github/vectorstack-ai/vectorstackai-python/blob/main/examples/embeddings/quickstart.ipynb)
+    You can find and run the code for this quickstart in this [colab notebook](https://colab.research.google.com/github/vectorstack-ai/vectorstackai-python/blob/main/examples/embeddings/quickstart.ipynb)

 ## **1. Install the SDK**
 **VectorStackAI Embeddings** is an embeddings-as-a-service product by [VectorStackAI](https://vectorstack.ai),